cosai-oasis/oasis-open-project/WORKSTREAMS.md

-# CoSAI Workstreams -- DRAFT
+# CoSAI Workstreams

+_This document was approved by the PGB on 4 August 2024_

 ## Purpose
 This document lists milestones and deliverables for the initial three CoSAI workstreams.
 These workstreams are listed in the [CoSAI Charter](./CHARTER.md) and are exemplary of the type of work that project members would collaborate on with our partners across the industry and academia.